Create an Airwallex account today

 Airwallex

-Save up to 80% on FX transfers; local bank details in 60+ currencies; payout to 200+ currencies with 120+ currencies leveraging local payment rails; powerful integrations and expense management tools
+Save up to 80% on FX transfers; local bank details in 21+ countries; payout to 200+ currencies with 120+ currencies leveraging local payment rails; powerful integrations and expense management tools

-Plans start at $29, which you can avoid meeting minimum deposit or balance requirements; free local transfers to 120+ countries; 0.5–1% FX transfer fees for interbank transfers
+Plans start at A$29/month, but drop to A$0/month if you meet the minimum deposit or balance requirements; free local transfers to 120+ countries; 0.5–1% FX transfer fees for interbank transfers

 OFX